0

 Landlords are encouraged under MEES to make use of any publicly-funded schemes available to them to meet the required EPC rating.
 The most recent initiative from the government is the Green Homes Grant, which will issue property owners with a voucher to cover two-thirds of the cost of certain energy-efficiency improvements, up to the maximum voucher value of £5000.
 Wall insulation is amongst the approved energy efficiency measures.

-If you are funding the energy-efficiency upgrades privately, or using a mix of both government and private funding, and it is not realistically possible to reach the required minimum EPC rating then it is possible to obtain a five-year exemption.
-The exemption can be obtained if the modifications that have been made come to the value of at least £3500 including VAT.
-After five years, the landlord must then again attempt to reach the required rating.
+If privately funding energy-efficiency upgrades, or using a combination of private and government funding, and achieving the required minimum EPC rating is unfeasible, a five-year exemption can be obtained.
+The exemption is available if the modifications amount to at least £3,500, including VAT.
+After five years, the landlord must reattempt to achieve the required rating.

 With the future escalation of minimum EPC standards in mind, it is often more cost-effective to carry out one larger energy-efficiency retrofit than several small jobs every five years.
 A qualified energy-efficiency surveyor will be able to help you determine the best course of action.